-Nisbet has been designated a "National Treasure" being designated as a conservation area.
+Nisbet has become a "National Treasure" having been designated as a conservation area.
 It has remained virtually unaltered since it was developed in the 19th Century.
 The village was built for the workers of West Nisbet and East Nisbet farms.
 There are only two properties in the village that are independent of each of the farms namely the Schoolhouse and Smiddy House.
 Nisbet's original estate layout is still intact and is arranged around two informal spaces - the mill pond to the east and the burial ground to the west.

 A reconstructed version of a Pictish Throne was once displayed in the Scottish National Museum in Edinburgh.
 Made by Adrian McCurdy from Nisbet the throne uses local oak from Lothian Estates and the Teviot valley and was made over a nine month period.

 The Throne design was based on the shape of chairs found carved on existing Pictish standing stones.
 Much of the detail such as jointing, had to be decided upon as the original carving was simplified.
 Decisions were agreed in collaboration with a museum team who regularly visited Nisbet for consultations.
 The seating posture and use of a foot-stool closely follow the original stone carving.

 Adrian has lived in Nisbet for 37years and made furniture for much of this time.
 Some maybe surprised, but the techniques particular to Pictish woodwork are often practiced in Nisbet.
 Splitting tree trunks and skills with the adze can be as much a part of contemporary craft as ancient tradition.
 Other replica style woodwork of Adrian's' can be found in Mary Queen of Scots house in Jedburgh.

 SEE HISTORICAL SECTION FOR FURTHER INFORMATION https://www.crailingeckfordnisbet.co.uk/historical